danmar/cppcheck/man/manual.md

 You can pass `-D__cppcheck__` when checking this code.

+# Cppcheck build folder

+Using a Cppcheck build folder is not mandatory but it is recommended.

+Cppcheck save analyzer information in that folder.

+The advantages are;
+ * It speeds up the analysis as it makes incremental analysis possible.
+Only changed files are analyzed when you recheck.
+ * Whole program analysis also when multiple threads are used.

+On the command line you configure that through `--cppcheck-build-dir=path`.
+In the GUI it is configured in the project settings.

 # Importing a project

 You can import some project files and build configurations into Cppcheck.